I wanted to write about buying rental properties as it is getting more difficult each year to buy them.

 - Some will have conservative calculations for income from your other rental properties

-As a broker we will have lenders who all around have more favorable rules in answer to the rules most banks have I have outlined above.
+As a broker we will have lenders who all around have more favourable rules in answer to the rules most banks have I have outlined above.

-We have lenders that will give their best rates, that will finance up to 80% of appraised value, will allow a favorable income from your other rentals and lastly a favorable income from the subject you are buying.
+We have lenders that will give their best rates, that will finance up to 80% of appraised value, will allow a favourable income from your other rentals and lastly a favourable income from the subject you are buying.